StabbyCutyou/instructor/README.md

 the code right now is a proof of concept and is likely to change and be unstable.
 It's also not my current focus to be super performant, but rather to refine the approach and add features.

+Instructor makes heavy use of `interface{}` and the `reflect` package, so there will always be some performance hit in general for the things it's doing.

 I'm not against performance improvements, they just aren't my focus at the moment.

 # Wow, looking at the code, it is clear you have no idea how to write an interpreter